The greatest barriers to growth are internal. What can leaders do about it?

 - Give co-workers agency to build the team experience they want.

-As company leaders grapple with what the return to the office should look like, take the opportunity to think carefully about which parts of work should be done in person, which should be virtual and which can benefit from a mix.
+As company leaders grapple with what the future of work looks like, take the opportunity to think carefully about which parts of work should be done in person, which should be virtual and which can benefit from a mix.

 Ask co-workers for their perspective on time, technology, and togetherness to rethink how you work — and specifically, how you meet.
 Then design toward that ideal.